Mrrvm/os_lusiadas_2/content/grounds.md

 ### Experimental writing as tool

 The term experimental writing is hard to define.
 Instead I have created a small library of [references, ideas and techniques](https://gleaming-join-3fc.notion.site/references-ideas-techniques-2afd4af098b242eda61b21e4ab4bf33f) that helps at understanding the many shapes it can take.
 For example: "cut a page in half and switch sides", "write without the letter A", "blackout text", "cut syllables, sentences, paragraphs or shapes, reorder them", "make footnotes that comment on missing text".[^mariana] Regarding colonialism, [[NourbeSe Philip]]'s [[Zong!]] would perhaps be one the best references.
 In her work, she erases parts of the legal documents of Gregson v.
 Gilbert, a case about 150 Africans who were thrown overboard by the captain of a enslaved ship, recovering their stories in a narrative that is not straightforward (see [[grounds#^fig-zong]]).
 In the Portuguese context, from 60's experimental poetry movement ([PO.EX](https://po-ex.net/)), there's *Barros*'s *Gritos de Angústia*, where the artist transforms the words "*escravos*" ("slaves") and "cravos" ( carnations - the symbol of the 1974's revolution) back and fourth.
-And in the Netherlands, Patricia Kaersenhout's
+In the Netherlands, Patricia Kaersenhout's uses old history books as a medium for cut-outs, collages and texts (see [[grounds#^fig-zong]])

 #### Can experimental writing be rhizomatic?